 Slack defines the product-market fit

-Sometimes, you don’t need a genius growth hacking process, great content marketing to improve your SEO or the most beautiful landing pages in the world.
+Sometimes, you don’t need a genius growth hacker, great content marketing, brilliant advertising, or even a powerful social media presence.
 Sometimes the secret of success is having a product-market fit, and Slack is the epitome of that.

 Some of the main promises Slack had when they started out were better communication, relief from stress, a decrease in information overload, better organizations and better teams.